lokegustafsson/amba/README.md

 reasons) reside in the directories `doc/plan` and `doc/report`.
 They can be built by entering the devshell using `nix develop`, navigating to their respective directories and running `make`.
-For those who have not already installed AMBA dependencies, the nix script `nix run '.#report'` will build both documents quicker than installing the devshell.
+For those who have not already installed AMBA dependencies, the nix script `nix run '.#documents'` will build both documents quicker than installing the devshell.

 ## License